Something to Write Home About: Composition and lyrics

 Pryor also began to branch out lyrically, including on “Red Letter Day,” which was written about the bands’ negative experiences with Dirk Hemsmath and Doghouse Records.
 In writing the album, the band was also more conscious of traditional pop song structure, focusing more on hooks and placing less emphasis on long instrumental sections.
 Ryan Pope made a conscious effort to restrain his drum parts on the album, emulating Charlie Watts and Jim Keltner, stating that it was more "important to maybe make some sacrifices for the tune instead of pounding away and thinking of yourself as an individual player."
 Pryor would later remark that he wished the songs were tuned a half-step or a whole step down as he was yelling at the top of his vocal range throughout the album.
+The staff of Kerrang! called it "a formidable open wound of a record."

 The album's title, Something to Write Home About, was suggested by Suptic.
 The opening fast-paced track "Holiday" starts with a guitar pick slide; Meehan said "Action and Action" was "another done-me-wrong, finger-pointing tale".
 Niko Stratis of Spin referred to "Valentine" as a "perfect snapshot of the way any distance, emotional or physical, feels oceanic in scope".
 The acoustic "Out of Reach" crescendos into a piano-led torch song.
 The power pop song "Ten Minutes" is a homage to be stuck in traffic on the way to a lover's residence, and features Suptic on lead vocals.
 "The Company Dime" features call-and-response vocals during the chorus sections; "My Apology" is a mid-tempo song.
 "I'm a Loner Dottie, a Rebel" discusses the aftermath of a one-night stand, while its title is a quote from Pee-wee's Big Adventure (1985).
 The country-esque "Close to Home" is followed by the album's closing song "I'll Catch You"; the latter opens with a piano part and sees a person talking with someone they admire.